rse/speechflow/README.md

   Example: `compressor(thresholdDb: -18)`

   > This node applies a dynamics compressor, i.e., it attenuates the
-  > volume by a certain ratio whenever the volume crosses the threshold.
+  > volume by a certain ratio whenever the volume is above the threshold.

   | Port    | Payload     |
   | ------- | ----------- |